saurav935/Emojify/README.md

 - Keras
 - OpenCV 3.4
 - h5py
-- A good grasp over the above 4 topics along with neural networks (more of convolutional neural network).
+- A good grasp over the above 4 topics along with neural networks (preferably convolutional neural networks).
 You can also refer to internet for any further doubts regarding any technical issues.
 - A good CPU (preferebly with a GPU).
 - Patience....A LOT OF IT!
 - Jupyter Notebook (optional)